-Note: Channel events are not produced if you are using CICS for distributed queuing.
+Note: Channel events are not produced if you are using the "CICS mover" for distributed queuing.

 When an event occurs, the queue manager puts an event message on the appropriate event queue, if defined.
 The event message contains information about the event that can be retrieved by a suitable MQI application.